michaelkolesidis/michaelkolesidis.com/README.md

 <a href="https://creativecommons.org/licenses/by-sa/4.0/"><img src="./public/assets/icons/creative-commons.svg" height="80px" /></a>

-The graphics, the images, and the cursors, are licensed under the Creative [Commons Attribution-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/).
+The graphics, the images, and the cursors, are licensed under the [Creative Commons Attribution-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/).

+🏴‍☠️🏳️‍⚧️🏳️‍🌈✊🏿🏴